louislepper/Waveform/README.md

 For development on this project, you'll need to [setup and get familiar with openCV](http://opencv.org/platforms/android.html).
 If you have any questions just ask around here or send me a message.

+Apologies for the size of the git repo, I included the OpenCV library files.